daschl/li3_server/README.md

 - --host: The hostname to which the server will listen.
 Defaults to `localhost`.
 - --port: The port on which the server will listen.
 Defaults to `8000`.
 - --webroot: A custom webroot.
 Defaults to `LITHIUM_APP_PATH/webroot`.
+- --router: A custom router script.
+Defaults to the provided one at `config/router.php`.

 If you are still running mainly PHP 5.3 and want to experiment with the server, you can do it like this: